Liodeus/liodeus.github.io/_posts/2020-10-29-OSWP-personal-cheatsheet.md

 #### Deauthentication Flooding

-This will sent deauth packets to any and all clients connected to the AP specified in the file.
+This will send deauth packets to any and all clients connected to the AP specified in the file.

 ```
 mdk4 <INTERFACE> d -c <CHANNEL> -E <ESSID> -B <BSSID>